top of page

 Eligibility

-Faculty, research faculty, technical staff, postdoctoral fellows, and enrolled Ph.D. and Masters students from research institutions or national laboratories in the U.S. and abroad are eligible to apply.
+Faculty, research faculty, technical staff, postdoctoral scholars, and enrolled Ph.D. candidates from research institutions or national laboratories in the U.S. and abroad are eligible to apply.
+Must hold an active appointment and be paid by their institution.
 Ongoing research activity in either biology or mathematics/theory is a criterion.
 Applicants from teaching-intensive colleges, minority-serving institutions, and non-PhD granting institutions are encouraged to apply.

 Application